kkohbrok/draft-kohbrok-mimi-moh/draft-kohbrok-mimi-transport.md

 --- abstract

-This document an HTTPS based transport layer for use with the MIMI Delivery Service.
+This document an HTTPS based transport layer for use with the MIMI Protocol.

 --- middle